Examples & Templates (Introduction)

 • Use your Metro card as a game piece, where you can tap your bus card on a booth to play an audio clue.

-• Tap into smart city data (such as weather forecasts), where you send messages or change the color of smart lights based on if it’s going to rain.
+• Respond to the weather, bus times, pollution levels, and more.
+Connect to live data, smart city APIs, and third-party services.
+For example, send messages or change the color of smart lights based on if it’s going to rain.
+See also our weather game description.

 • Connect with AR/VR/graphical game engines (e.g., Unity).
 These engines can coordinate or even run Hive Mechanic games using our API.
 For example, players might visit a historical virtual recreation of public space from 1933 — with their choices in the game triggering videos projected on the side of a nearby community center.